Independent Contractor Status

 - It may be used to pay faculty for training before a faculty member begins teaching his/her first part time teaching assignment, substitute teaching or honorariums where there is an agreement that requires a payment for performing the service.
 Payments will be initiated by submitting a Salary Authorization Memo and a MPS form for the first payment and an MPS form for subsequent payments.

-For those individuals who will become employees of Kelly Services the following things must be done:
+For those individuals who will become employees of Access Jackson Employer Services the following things must be done:

-- Kelly Services will invoice the college based on the time information provided and related administrative costs agreed to in the contract.
+- Access Jackson Employer Services will invoice the college based on the time information provided and related administrative costs agreed to in the contract.

-- A sub-purchase order and receiver record will need to be completed in order for a check to be issued to Kelly Services.
+- A sub-purchase order and receiver record will need to be completed in order for a check to be issued to Access Jackson Employer Services.

 For non-employment, that is, providing a payment in recognition for some type of voluntary service or expense incurred that is not considered to be a wages will be requested by submitting a check request voucher to authorize payment.
 A Social Security Number must be provided so a 1099 can be provided when required.